Course Number and Title: HRI 101 Introduction to Hospitality

 - Describe the characteristics and functions of running lodging operations.

-- Categorize different types of lodging establishments by type, location, and price.
+- Distinguish different types of lodging establishments by type, location, and price.

 - Describe hotel ownership and development via franchising and management contracts.